Chulakivka: History

-2022 Russian occupation
+Russo-Ukrainian War

-On 14 March, 2022, Chulakivka was captured and occupied by the Russian Armed Forces during the 2022 Russian invasion of Ukraine.
+Chulakivka was captured and occupied by the Russian Armed Forces on the first day of the 2022 Russian invasion of Ukraine.

+On 14 March 2022, Russian soldiers formed a ring around the village and found saboteurs on the outskirts who opened fire on them.
+The soldiers conducted an operation the following morning to search for them.

-On 31 December, Ukraine conducted the Chulakivka military quarters shelling, which the Ukrainians claimed to have killed or wounded 500 Russian soldiers.
+On 31 December, Ukrainian forces shelled a Russian military quarters in Chulakivka, during which the Ukrainians claimed to have killed or wounded 500 Russian soldiers.

+The Ukrainian General Staff claimed on their Telegram account that 175 Russians were wounded, while 12 units of equipment were also claimed to have been destroyed.

 Demographics

 According to the 1989 Soviet census, the population of the village was 3,009 people, of whom 1,442 were men and 1,567 women.

 According to the 2001 Ukrainian census, 3,051 people lived in the village.

 Languages

 According to the 2001 census, the primary languages of the inhabitants of the village were:

 Infrastructure

 In the village, the Chulakivka secondary school serves grades one through three.